About coaching AND ADVISORY

 -

-Online via Google Meet, or face to face in Southampton.
+Online via Zoom, or face to face in Southampton.
 If you’re further afield, get in touch and I’ll aim to accommodate.

 Walk and talks are a particularly effective way to work, especially for coaching.
 Let me know if you’d like to find out more.